The effect of normal stress on stacking fault energy in face-centered cubic metals: Introduction

 Interatomic potentials have also been employed to study GSFEs under applied stresses.
 For example, calculations with an embedded-atom potential for Cu have shown that compressive (tensile) stress normal to the SF increases (decreases) the USFE and decreases (increases) the SFE \citep{tschopp2008influence}.
 The latter trend contradicts the DFT calculations \citep{branicio2013effect,andric2019stress}.
 Similar results were obtained in a more recent study by Zhang et al.~\citep{zhang2015molecular}, who investigated the effect of stress on GSFE using embedded-atom potentials for Cu, Al, and Ni.
 When uniaxial stress ranging from $-5$ GPa to $5$ GPa was applied along the {[}111{]} direction, the USFE was found to increase as the stress changed from tension to compression.
 As will be shown later in this paper, this response is qualitatively consistent with DFT calculations.
 The SFE of Al also increased as the stress changed from tension to compression, which is also consistent with DFT calculations.
 However, the SFE in Cu and Ni decreased as the stress changed from tension to compression instead of increasing.
 Significant disagreements between potential predictions and DFT calculations for the stress effect on SFE were also reported by other authors \citep{branicio2013effect,andric2019stress}.

 Such disagreements are highly alarming because the large-scale computer simulations of deformation and fracture of materials rely on interatomic potentials.
 The reliability of such simulations depends on the potential's ability to faithfully represent the impact of applied stresses on the GSFE and thus the dislocation behavior.
 This is especially important for the simulations of nano-mechanical processes involving high stresses on the level of tens of GPa or higher, including shock deformation and the deformation and failure of nanowires and defect-free nanoparticles.
-There is a pressing need to understand the extent and origin of the mentioned disagreements and find ways to reduce them.
+There is a pressing need to understand the extent and origins of the mentioned disagreements and find ways to reduce them.
+This is especially important for the classical interatomic potentials.
+Although they are generally less accurate than the recently emerged machine-learning potentials \citep{Mishin:2021uc}, they are computationally much more efficient, giving access to molecular dynamics (MD) simulations of large collections of atoms (e.g., up to $10^{8}$ or even $10^{9}$ atoms) or long MD simulations (e.g., up to microseconds).
+High stresses often arise in MD simulations involving plastic deformation and fracture.

 In this work, we perform a systematic DFT investigation of the effect of normal stress on GSFE in FCC metals, focusing on the energies of the stable and unstable faults (SFE and USFE).
 We additionally investigate the effect of normal stress on the shear modulus and Poisson's ratio of the metal.
 The reason for including the elastic properties is that the dislocation dissociation width is controlled by the balance between the elastic repulsion between the Shockley partials and the SF tension.
 Thus, predictions of the stress effect on the dissociation width require the knowledge of both factors.